The Impacts of an Energy Project

 Your tribe may have special beliefs or sensitivities that impact the decisions, or call for extra discussions or even education.
 For example, some people believe that wind turbines slice through the air in a harmful way.
 Cultural issues also come into play in geothermal energy development on tribal lands, as is addressed in a paper presented to the Geothermal Resources Council in 2003, Native American Issues in Geothermal Energy (PDF 183 KB).
 Download Adobe Reader.

 It is important to have public participation in choosing the project site, so that many have heard the pros and cons and had a say in the outcome.
 Talk to knowledgeable elders in order to learn as much as possible about the potential sites.
 Develop land histories.
 Do an inventory of significant plants.
 Perform archaeological field surveys.
-For an introduction to the techniques used in archaeological field surveys, see Archaeological Survey and Excavation on the MATRIX (Making Archaeology Teaching Relevant in the XXI Century) Web site.

 Of course, there may be no tribal precedent for the project being considered.
 For example, how does the tribe feel about power lines?
 What do tribal elders think about splitting water into hydrogen and oxygen to use the hydrogen as fuel?
 It may be necessary to consult spiritual people for guidance, or to perform ceremonies, such as asking permission to use the land, wind, and water.